klavinslab/protocols_aquarium_1_0/assays/SDAc_sigma_assay.md

 *Note: take care to not cross-contaminate wells!*
 4. Transfer 80 uL directly from each growth well to the appropriate odd column wells - 2(x-1)+1 where x is the column number from the culture plate.
 5. Transfer plate to cytometer and run autosampler template for switching rate assay (full plate read).
-6. Add 1 mL M9 0.4% cellobiose media with antibiotics to next set of 48 wells, either in same plate (columns 7 through 12) or a new plate.
+6. Add 500 uL M9 0.4% cellobiose media with antibiotics to next set of 48 wells, either in same plate (columns 7 through 12) or a new plate.
 Place current plate and new plate, if generated, in 37 C shaker.
 7. After cytometry ends, determine dilution volume for each sample (see Dilution Protocol below).

 Further measurements